madi11305/dotfiles/README.md

 ## .xinitrc

 ### What is it?
 .xinitrc is a set of commands that are executed when you run the commands **startx** or **xinit**.
-This is used to loginto a desktop environment/window manager and start extra programs with it.
+This is used to log into a desktop environment/window manager and start extra programs with it.

 ### Dependencies
 - Clone my [dwm](https://github.com/madi11305/dwm) repository